SebastianVera29/bellabeat_case_study/README.md

 # bellabeat_case_study
-R Analysis of smart devices market
+R Analysis of smart devices market for identifying growth opportunities on Bellabeat